bmwelu/StockAPI/README.md

 ## TODO

-CORS is done sloppy; must harden

     Create database, use entity, save stock watch symbols

     Role based authentication

     New user registration

     Refresh tokens.
 (If token expires while still using, app will force to resignin.)